Greece is one of the places we’ve all read about and seen pictures of countless times, right?

 This is a recurring theme in many of my travels and it’s always worth it.

 A Day of Recovery

-I laid down, set my alarm, put my phone right on my chest, passed out, and yeeeaahhhh I didn’t wake up an hour later.
+I laid down, set my alarm, put my phone on my chest, passed out, and yeah I didn’t wake up an hour later.

 I can’t remember where exactly that excursion was taking me.
 Full day ones usually venture out a couple hours away from where you’re staying.

-But I woke up somewhere around noon, instantly knew I had missed my excursion, and I didn’t even sweat it.
+Instead, I woke up somewhere around noon, instantly knowing I had missed the excursion, and I didn’t even sweat it.

-I hit up the those neighboring museums I had seen the day before, visited the Arch of Galerius and Rotunda, and closed it out with a relaxing day back on the boardwalk by the water.
-This was a PERFECT day of recovery.
+I hit up both museums, visited the Arch of Galleries and Rotunda, and closed it out relaxing on the boardwalk by the water.

-Later in the evening the World Ventures rep who greeted me when I got to the hotel gave my room a call.
+Later that evening the asian World Ventures rep who had greeted me when I arrived at the hotel gave my room a call.

+This guy was cool and I completely agreed with him.
 I wouldn’t have changed a thing.

 Istanbul Gets Crazy Again